 Feature Film Awards

-- Peripheral Visions Award (for a first for second International feature)
+- Peripheral Visions Award (for a first or second feature)

 - Best Irish First Feature